blakebrandon-hub/Google-Maps-Data-Extractor/README.md

 A Python script that automates the extraction of data from Google Maps search results and exports it to a CSV file.

+Note: Google changes their HTML their HTML.
+When they do this file will need to be edited to function.

 ## 🌟 Features

 - **Automated Data Extraction:** Input any search query (e.g., "breweries in Austin, Texas") and retrieve relevant data from Google Maps.